Updated December 27, 2016

 To learn more about how to exempt your motor vehicle under Nebraska law, read The Nebraska Motor Vehicle Exemption in Bankruptcy.

-30 times the federal minimum wage or 75% of earned but unpaid earnings, or for head of family, 85% of unpaid earnings.
+30 times the federal minimum wage or 75% of earned but unpaid earnings; 85% of unpaid earnings for the head of household.
 A judge may approve more for low-income persons.
 Neb.
-Rev. Stat. §25-1558
+Rev. Stat. § 25-1558

 Nebraska’s exemption amounts are adjusted periodically.
 To make sure you have the most recent figures, be sure to check for any updates at the official website of the Nebraska Legislature at http://nebraskalegislature.gov.